gt-rail-internal/rerail_stretchit_manipulation/README.md

 # rerail_stretchit_manipulation
-Manipulation stack for Stretch 2
+Manipulation stack for Stretch 2:

+This package uses the `StretchIK` class to compute the inverse kinematics to grasp an object given a 3D pose.
+It considers Stretch as a cartesian manipulator.
+The script `python3 manipulation_grasp.py` executes a series of commands to grasp an object using a top-down approach.

 ### How to use it
 In one terminal run: